mboxtech/winkel/README.md

 Click on the "Download ZIP" button in the upper right corner.
 Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "WinkelCore" will show up.

+Arduino Support
+===
+An Arduino Core for the Winkel Boards.
+A custom bootloader for ATmega128 was needed to provide support for widely used Arduino IDE.
+A special thanks to MCUdude who wrote an [Arduino Core for ATmega128 and ATmega64](https://github.com/MCUdude/MegaCore) all running a modified version of Optiboot known as **MegaCore.**

 Wired Programming
 ===
 Please ensure that the BT_EN Jumper for HC-05 Bluetooth has been removed before perfroming wired programming.